hande-qmc/hande/documentation/manual/input/utils/utils.rst

 This will produce a HDF5 file entitled "./FCIDUMP.H5".
 Passing this as the argument to int_file within read_in will use it in future calculations- a HDF5 file is automatically detected.

-.. [review] - JSS: really a CAS used to create the system object rather than to produce the file.
 If a CAS is used to produce the system object used to produce such a file it will be labelled as such; conversion between different CAS within this functionality is not currently supported.